EladFirebolt/godocs/docs/sql_reference/functions-reference/bytea/convert-from.md

 **Example**

-The following code example creates an external table with a `BYTEA` column that represents text data in a custom encoding that is specified during data loading:
+The following code example creates a table, which represents an external table, with a `BYTEA` column that represents text data in a custom encoding that is specified during data loading:

 ```sql
 CREATE EXTERNAL TABLE ext_table_bytea (